jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	(file.children ?
 "Folder" : "File") + " __" + $1 + "__ added to table paths.");
 ```
 __
-tbl add {path: path string} - Adds {path} to the list of registered table paths.  {path} is either an individual table file, or a folder filled with table files.
+tbl add {path: path text} - Adds {path} to the list of registered table paths.  {path} is either an individual table file, or a folder filled with table files.

 __